fidelmak/kick_off_kits/README.md

-# kick_off_kits Mobile App
+# Kick Off Kits Mobile App

 **Kick Off Kits** is a dedicated shopping app for jersey enthusiasts, offering a wide range of jerseys from various clubs and countries.
 With a user-friendly interface and seamless navigation, users can easily browse, search, and purchase their favorite team jerseys.
 The app provides detailed product descriptions, high-quality images, and convenient features such as a wishlist and secure checkout, making it the ultimate destination for jersey shopping.

 ## Table of Contents
 - [Features](#features)